 Steve Hergert works as the Webmaster for Spectrum Magazine, and as a Systems Specialist at Claremont Graduate University.
 Born and raised in Loma Linda, California, he is the proud owner of two cats and holds a brown belt in Zen Budokai Aikijujitsu.

-Alisa Williams edited Spectrum's Spirituality section for two years before joining Spectrum full time as its managing editor in March 2017.
+Alisa Williams has been managing editor of the Spectrum website since March 2017.
+Before that she was Spirituality editor and a frequent contributor.
 She is a life-long resident of the Andrews University community and earned her Bachelor’s degree in Psychology there in 2006.
 She has worked as a copywriter for Fortune 100 companies and a fundraiser for higher education institutions, including Andrews.
-In 2015, she earned her CFRE (Certified Fund Raising Executive) certification, considered the global standard for the fundraising profession.

 Our Writers: We’d also like to express our sincere appreciation for the many, many writers who have generously contributed their eloquent thoughts and ideas over the years.
 Their voices have made Spectrum an invaluable resource for independent Adventist news and expression for over 50 years.